Halloween in Madrid

 And in true American style...

-As well as this, from the beginning of October until 1 November, children can enjoy a special Halloween programme that they won't want to miss for the world.
+Furthermore, from the beginning of October until 1 November, children can enjoy the best Halloween with a special programme that they won’t want to miss for anything in the world.

-From the beginning of October until Halloween, be sure to stop by the Zoo Aquarium and Faunia parks to visit their spooky offerings.
+From the beginning of October until Halloween, the Zoo Aquarium and Faunia also put together their own spooky offerings.

 Trick or Treat?

-The Sweet Space Museum, a paradise for chocolate and sweet lovers in the ABC Serrano shopping centre, is celebrating Halloween with some great decorations.
+The Sweet Space Museum, a paradise for chocolate and sweet lovers in the ABC Serrano shopping centre, celebrates Halloween with some great decorations.
 Enjoy getting dressed up and going trick or treating around the complex.

 Ghost Tour Around Madrid